Nidhal-Khazene/chat-mobile-app/README.md

 # chat_app

-MindBridge a simple chat mobile app using Flutter and Firebase.
+MindBridge is a simple chat mobile app using Flutter and Firebase.

 ![Page](./assets/images/Page%201.png)